remithr/testDo/docs/index.md

 			- V. RECEIVED INVITES<br/>
 	- 2.6 FIND YOUR TRANSACTIONS ON TEST NET<br/>

-**Introduction**
-Fish and other sea food products are harvested, processed by farmers and then sold to local suppliers.
-They provide these to region suppliers who in turn sells it to the customers.
-But the industry is often unsustainable, illegal and inefficient.
-To tackle these problems, a system was developed to check traceability and quality maintenance using Blockchain technology.
-All the data was shared seamlessly using a Blockchain.
-A mobile + Web application was designed to capture data from fisherman.
-In this project we developed and integrated TRACE API which serves as the primary gateway to facilitate digital values transfer.

-Benefits for client after developing and integrating TRACE system <br/>
-- Precise information about seafood product was available to end user.
-- Exchange of digital currency from one person to another.
-- Effective tracking of the seafood products in global supply chain.
-- Reward mechanism for every user role in terms of tokens.
-- Through the system the client witnessed a hike in record collection.

 **1. What is TRACE?**<br/>
 It is an application programming interface, enablesto open up applications’ data and functionality to external third-party developers and business partners.
 TRACE allows services and products to communicate with each other and leverage each other’s data and functionality through a documented interface.
 Developers don't need to know how an TRACE API is implemented; they can simply use the TRACE APIinterface to communicate with other products and services.